 What Is the Naming Ceremony for Parents?

-A naming ceremony’s your chance to celebrate your child’s identity, publicly commit to nurturing them, and involve family and friends in shared promises.
-It’s a personalized event reflecting your values and aspirations for their future.
+A naming ceremony is your chance to celebrate your child’s identity, publicly commit to nurturing them, and involve family and friends in shared promises.
+It is a personalized event that reflects your values and hopes for their future.

 What Is the Purpose of a Naming Ceremony?